Cyclenerd/sap-on-gcp-scripts/README.md

 ## Requirement

-A Bash shell and a few tools that are included in the standard GNU/Linux distribution.
+A Bash shell, Git and a few tools that are included in the standard GNU/Linux distribution.
 In addition, you need the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) which is very easy to install.

 If you don't have access to a local Bash shell or a Linux operating system, you can also use [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell).